 Although allergies and the common cold cause a great deal of upper respiratory problems, there are slight differences between the two conditions.
 Allergic symptoms often include itching, sneezing, watery eyes, and runny nose with clear drainage.
-These symptoms are usually made better rather quickly with an antihistamine.
+They are usually made better rather quickly with an antihistamine.
 Whereas cold symptoms may include runny nose with a cloudy or discolored discharge, sore throat, fatigue, body aches, and possibly fever.

 Onset and duration of symptoms are also a great clue.
 Allergies start immediately after exposure to a known allergen, usually within minutes.
 Alternatively, most cold symptoms start a bit slower, and usually develop over a few days.
 The common cold may last 3-14 days, whereas allergy symptoms can persist for months with constant exposure to an allergen.